Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 # 📈 Forecasting COVID-19 Cases in Connecticut with ARIMA Models

 ## 🎯 Project Overview
 This project focuses on using R programming to forecast COVID-19 cases for Connecticut, USA.
-The aim is to apply ARIMA modeling techniques to provide insights and predictions about the trend of COVID-19 infections.
+The aim is to apply ARIMA modeling techniques to provide insights and predictions about the trend of COVID-19 infections

 ## 📊 Data Overview
 The dataset used in this project is titled "2020_Covid_Data.xlsx" and contains time-series data on COVID-19 cases for several US states.
 Each team member is assigned one US state for analysis.